meteor/worldwide-meteor-day/README.md

 ### [New York](http://www.meetup.com/Meteor-NY/events/212304662/)
+Great meetup in NYC.
+100+ attendees.
+The live coding demo was well received and show & tell had a good mix of simple and polished apps.

+We did our 8pm video chat with MDG; a little late getting started and the video chat app's sound setup was kinda funky but still a good experience.
+A bit more networking and local Q&A after that.

+Most people had already tried meteor.
+Very few windows users.
+Large interest in hosting / scaling.

 Show&Tell Talks:
 * Meteor &hearts; Healthcare with [Clinical Meteor](http://clinical.meteor.com) by Abigail Watson
 * Natural-language html with [SemanticUI](http://semantic-ui.com/) by Jack Lukic